bihealth/sodar-core/docs/source/major_changes.rst

 REST API Versioning Overhaul
 ----------------------------

-The REST API versioning system has been overhauled in this release.
+The REST API versioning system has been overhauled.
 Before, we used two separate accept header versioning systems: 1) API views in SODAR Core apps with ``CORE_API_MEDIA_TYPE``, and 2) API views of the site built on SODAR Core with ``SODAR_API_MEDIA_TYPE``.
 The version number has been expected to match the SODAR Core or the site version number, respectively.

 In the new system there are two critical changes to this versioning scheme: